For those of you who know me from MySpace, sorry for the re-run.

 “How’s it going, Randy?”

 Then peals of laughter.
 The assistant manager had approached with another box of chocolate, and was taking in the success of Penney’s new marketing promotion.

 But all too soon, the second box was empty as well.

 The women?
 Gone.
 My fifteen-minutes were over.
 I was a has-been.

-The truth emerged late one night, in one of those long, soul-baring looks in the mirror we sometimes have.
+The truth emerged late one night, in one of those long, soul-baring internal conversations we sometimes have.
 And it was this: it could have been Charles Manson handing out the chocolate, and the results would have been the same.